dmmello1989/showseeker-challenge/README.md

 - Separate individual days with commas.
 - Use dashes to specify consecutive day ranges.
 - Combine dashes and commas as needed.
-- The numbers representing the days of the week will be returned, where Sunday is represented by 1 and Saturday by 7.
+- The numbers representing the days of the week will be returned in order from lowest to highest, where Sunday is represented by 1 and Saturday by 7.
+- Only one number will be shown if repeated days are submitted.

 # Error Handling
 Invalid input formats will prompt an error message, ensuring that users are notified of any mistakes or inconsistencies in their input.